The antifungal drug fluconazole—sold under the brand names Diflucan and Trican—has been identified as a potential cause of disfiguring birth defects.

 Diflucan Side Effects Include Birth Defects

 The FDA determined that Diflucan doses between 400-800 mg per day caused the above defects.
-However, it noted that the normal low dose of 150 mg per day meant to treat vaginal yeast infections did not appear to contribute to a higher incidence of birth defects.
+It noted, however, that the normal low dose of 150 mg per day meant to treat vaginal yeast infections did not appear to contribute to a higher incidence of birth defects.
 As a result of these studies, the FDA changed Diflucan’s pregnancy category from C to D for all uses other than vaginal yeast infections.
-Pregnancy category D is the second most severe category, (above category X) and it means that scientific evidence proves that the drug can cause birth defects in pregnant women but that the benefits of the drug still outweigh its risks.
+Pregnancy category D is the second most severe category (above category X), and it means that scientific evidence proves that the drug can cause birth defects in pregnant women but that the benefits of the drug still outweigh its risks.
 The FDA admits it still does not know full risks Diflucan places on pregnant women.
 The FDA-mandated Diflucan drug label contains a pregnancy entry in its “Warnings and Precautions” section listing the possibility of these defects.

 RLG’s Lawyers Will Make Things Easier

-If you have taken Diflucan and you believe that you or your child experienced adverse side effects as a result, contact RLG today.
-We will file a Diflucan lawsuit on your behalf if necessary.
-RLG will also keep you up to date on any Diflucan class action lawsuits, FDA Diflucan warnings, and Diflucan FDA recall announcements.
+If you’ve taken Diflucan and you believe that you or your child have experienced adverse side effects as a result, contact RLG today.